Bummieboaxyl/NumberGuessGame/README.md

 ## 🎮 NumberGuessGame

-A simple Java web application that allows users to guess a random number.
+A simple Java web application  allows users to guess a random number.
 Built with **Servlets, JSP, and Maven**, and packaged as a `.war` file for deployment on a servlet container (e.g., Tomcat).

 ---